inr-kit/McCAD-Library/README.rst

 Reporting issues:
 -----------------
-Please, don't hesitate to report any issues with running the code or errors in the manual by:
+Please don't hesitate to report any issues with running the code or errors in the manual by:
    * Raising issues in the github repo.
    * sending an email to moataz.harb@kit.edu.